 From dip dye to babylights, it’s easy to get caught up in the latest trendy hair color techniques.
-While some are just fads, there are a few that have managed to stand the test of time.
-Case in point: balayage, highlights, and ombre—three hair color techniques that are consistently in style.
+While some are just fads, a few that have managed to stand the test of time.
+Case in point: balayage, highlights, and ombre—three hair color techniques consistently in style.

-Everywhere you look someone is slaying balayage, highlights, or ombre locks and sometimes the looks begin to blend together.
-Your fave celeb’s dark brown hair looks like it’s been highlighted—but it could be balayage...or is it actually ombre?
+Everywhere you look, someone is slaying balayage, highlights, or ombre locks, and sometimes the looks begin to blend together.
+Your fave celeb’s dark brown hair looks highlighted—but it could be balayage...or is it actually ombre?

-If you’re not sure how to tell the difference when it comes to balayage vs. highlights vs. ombre, you’re not alone.
-Thankfully, L’Oréal Professionnel brand ambassador and stylist Min Kim is here to put an end to that.
-She’s breaking down what defines each technique, the major difference between the three, and who should opt for which color service.
+If you’re not sure how to tell the difference between balayage versus highlights versus ombre, you’re not alone.
+Thankfully, L’Oréal Professionnel global brand ambassador and stylist Min Kim is here to put an end to that.
+She’s breaking down what balayage, highlights, and ombré are and the major differences between the three, including which is most expensive, how to care for and maintain each technique, and who should opt for which color service.

 What’s the difference between balayage, highlights, and ombre?